OCPD vs OCD: Key Differences, Symptoms, Diagnosis & Treatment

 Presence of Obsessions or Compulsions

 People with OCD tend to be defined by their obsessions and/or compulsions.
-Their obsessive and compulsive behaviors can occur together or separately and they tend to interfere with that person’s everyday life and activities.
-People with OCPD are in complete control of their obsessive and compulsive behaviors and often use them to their advantage throughout the day.
+Their obsessive thoughts and compulsive behaviors can occur together or separately, and they often interfere with daily activities, work, and relationships.

 Consistency of Symptoms